bkeroack/elita/doc/install.rst

 CentOS
 ------

-In general installing on CentOS will be somewhat painful compared to Ubuntu, since very few of the dependencies are available in the standard yum repositories.
+In general installing on CentOS will be rather painful compared to Ubuntu since very few of the dependencies are available in the standard yum repositories.
 You'll need to install them each individually.

 First, CentOS 6.x ships with Python 2.6 by default, so you have to `compile and install Python 2.7.x